Why Is My Cockatiel Scared of Me? 8 Proven Ways to Build Trust

 Proven ways to Build a Stronger Bond:

-• Spend time talking and whistling to your bird so they recognize your voice.
+- Spend time talking and whistling to your cockatiel so so they recognize your voice.

-• Use their favorite treats as rewards for calm behavior.
+- Give treats that they love as rewards for calm behavior.

-• Be patient—some birds take weeks or even months to fully trust their owners.
+- Be patient; some cockatiels need weeks or even months before they fully trust their owners.

-• Read their body language—if they show signs of stress, give them space.
+- Read their body language, if they show signs of anxiety, give them space.

-Fear in cockatiels is common, but with patience, consistency, you can help your bird feel safe around you.
-Whether their fear comes from past experiences, lack of socialization, or environmental stressors, the key is to let them build trust at their own pace.
+Fear is very common cockatiels, but with patience and consistency, you can help them feel safe around you.
+Whether their fear comes from past experiences or lack of socialization, the key is to let them build trust at their own.

-I have had birds that took months to come around, but when they finally did, the bond was unbreakable.
-Every cockatiel is unique, and learning their personality is part of the joy of owning one.
-If you dedicate time and effort, even the most fearful cockatiel can transform into a loving companion.
+I have had cockatiels that took months to tame, but when they finally tamed, the bond was unbreakable.
+Every cockatiel is unique and learning their personality is part of the joy of owning one.
+If you dedicate time and effort, even the most fearful cockatiel can transform into a loving bird.

-Remember, gaining a bird’s trust is not about dominance, t’s about respect, patience, and understanding.
-With the right approach, your cockatiel will see you not as a threat, but as a loving friend.
+Remember, gaining a cockatiel’s trust is not about dominance, it’s about patience and understanding.
+Your cockatiel will see you not as a threat, but as a loving friend when you establish the right approach.